 We also require everyone to perform 10+ free telehealth visits that are recorded (with previous approval from the patient), and we review the tough parts as they come about.

-Our goal is to push out PTs who can become the ONLY telehealth PT in their state, which right now, it’s like a virtual land-grab.
+Our goal is to push out PTs who can become the ONLY telehealth physical therapist in their state, which right now, it’s like a virtual land-grab.
 No one’s doing this, but if you talk to patients after they go through a telehealth plan of care, they see it as something that they never thought was “a thing” until it showed results from day one, without ever leaving their home.

 Who is this residency designed for?